reececorkhill/RandoPass-Gen/README.md

 The aim of this project was to solve a very real problem that employees face everyday - password policies kicking in and forcing you to change a password knowing fine well that you've ran out of dog names to use!
 That's where the motivation behind this project came into force, I was sick of having to remember all of my password combinations and noticed I was re-using the same ones with small changes, over and over.

 The problem was I didn't have a way of creating passwords other than thinking of random everyday things which probably had no importance to me, causing me to forget them.
-The solution to this problem was building an application in JavaScript which would randomly generate a password for me, all I would have to do is tell my application how many characters I wanted a password to be, what kind of characters to use and BOOM 🔥 a random password is generated, just like magic! 🧙‍♂️
+The solution to this problem was building an application in JavaScript which would randomly generate a password for me, by implementing functions to store user input and options and calling a function to pick randomly from a variable, all I would have to do is tell my application how many characters I wanted a password to be, what kind of characters to use and BOOM 🔥 a random password is generated, just like magic! 🧙‍♂️

 ## Table of Contents